From Sonic Retro

 Though her original game design was meant to look girly, her personality was meant to be the polar opposite of the cliche female video game co-star.
 She was meant to be a tomboy, feisty and not afraid to jump in and get her hands dirty.
 While she was unable to let this through in her debut, shades of this were present in her other appearances, such as Sonic the Fighters.
 However, while she's been able to shy away from the classic damsel-in-distress motif that she embraced in Sonic CD, she has also drifted away from her tomboyish nature, embracing such female cliches as shopping and fashion.
 In Sonic Battle, her attraction towards Boxercise plays to both elements of her ever-changing personality; the exercise helping her lose weight to maintain her girlish figure, and the boxing to help her train when she's forced to fight.

-While it is rarely shown in the games, every profile for Amy Rose has been sure to include her interest in mystical practices, such as tarot card reading (a guide for spiritual divination) and dowsing (a practice to find hidden water).
+While it is rarely shown in the games, every profile for Amy Rose has been sure to include her interest in mystical practices, such as fortune card reading (a guide for spiritual divination) and dowsing (a practice to find hidden water or gemstones).
 She is also quite fond of soft-serve ice cream, though no specific flavors have been hinted at.